Abhaybsingh19w33/SAP/OData/1 OData Overview.md

 OData is an open standard that is both a data format and a protocol for consuming and manipulating data in a uniform way.
 It is ISO approved and managed by the OASIS organization.
 You read more about OData at OData – the Best Way to REST.

-What you are going to learn in this post is <b>What is OData from ABAP Developer’s point of view.</b>
+What you are going to learn in this post is <b>What is OData from ABAP Developer's point of view.</b>

 ![alt text](image.png)